michael-oneill/IPEN-cookbook/Privacy Cookbook for Business Processes.md

 <tr><td>BPM</td>    <td>Business Process Modelling</td><td>Constructing BP’s</td></tr>
 <tr><td>Consent</td><td>consent</td><td>(copied from SJE, topic: it-law) Consent - at least in Europe, is rather well-defined.You cannot consent to something unspecificed, it has to be purpose specific and informed.
 Nomatter if citizens use a service that collect data, the provider cannot be free from purpose-limited informed consent.
 Only explicit exemptions can change this.
 General marketing is NOT purpose specific. </td></tr>
 <tr><td>contextual identity</td><td>by[SE]</td><td>So whatever data provide value can be exhanged as long as it does not violate contextual boundaries, ie. identity becomes identifiable (linkable). </td></tr>
+<tr><td>HTPPA</TD><TD>HTTP with Accountability</TD><TD>(Provided by SJE): A new protocol developed e.g. by the MIT, which will automatically monitor the transmission of private data and allow the data owner to examine how it’s being used.
+Topic is controversial discussed in IPEN. http://newsoffice.mit.edu/2014/whos-using-your-data-httpa-0613</TD></TR>
 <tr><td>MDS</td>    <td>Model Driven Security</td><td>http://en.wikipedia.org/wiki/Model-driven\_security</td></tr>
 <tr><td>OPEN PMF</td><td>OPEN PMF</td><td>http://www.openpmf.com, http://www.objectsecurity.com/en-home-resources-publist.html, http://www.objectsecurity.com/doc/poster.pdf</td><tr>
 <tr><td>PET</td><td>Privacy enhancing technologies</td><td>Taken from the PET slides of [SJE]</td></tr>